 Another study, conducted in 2003, reviews the metabolic pathways for cannabis in the human body.
 Additionally, it discusses the way in which cannabis impacts feeding behavior.

 According to science, cannabis really does affect your appetite.
 Now, what are you going to do about it?
 When the munchies strike, what snack with you turn to that satisfies your metabolic cravings?
 If you’re in college, avoid the food court.
-If you didn’t plan ahead, check out some munchies that are sure to beat your cravings here.

 If you’re worried that your appetite has become too demanding due to your cannabis use, you’re in luck.
 There are numerous strains that are known not to cause the munchies.
 Using strains higher in CBD are your best bet if you’re trying to avoid an increased appetite.
 Luckily, thees strains are relatively common and available at dispensaries.